ibspoof/Mimo/README.md

 ## Issues
-Please use the [GitHub Issues](https://github.com/shutterfly/Mimo/issues) to report any problems.
+Please use the [GitHub Issues](https://github.com/ibspoof/Mimo/issues) to report any problems.

+## Other
+If you are looking for a Express v3.x and node 0.10 compatible version please visit: https://github.com/ibspoof/Mimo/tree/Express3Compatible